stevenli5/SEG3125/lab06/README.md

-# Lab 5 - Enhancement of a Health Service Site
+# Lab 6 - Enhancement of a Health Service Site

-[Click here for the web page.](https://stevenli5.github.io/seg3125/lab06/) This web page consists of both lab 5 and lab 6.
-This web page displays the final version.
+[Click here for the web page.](https://stevenli5.github.io/seg3125/lab06/) This web page displays the final version of lab 5/6.

 ## Tools used
 - HTML
 - CSS
 - Bootstrap
+- JavaScript
+- jQuery

 ## Sources
 ### HTML